umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/content-picker.md

 <figure><img src="../../images/mntp_node_type_dynamic_root.png" alt=""><figcaption></figcaption></figure>

-First you have to specify a origin, from where the query will start.
+First, you have to specify an origin, from where the query will start.

 ![Content Picker Data Type Definition](../../images/mntp\_node\_type\_dynamic\_root\_origin.png)